2phi/weac/README.md

 ]  # Scenario is Downslope PST with a 300mm cut
 ```

-Create SystemModel instance that combines the inputs and handles system solving and field quantity extraction.
+Create a SystemModel instance that combines the inputs and handles system solving and field-quantity extraction.

 ```python
 from weac.components import Config, ModelInput